darkrelics/eidolon-engine/documentation/concurrency.md

 # Concurrency Guide

 This document outlines the concurrency patterns and lock ordering hierarchy used in the Eidolon Engine to prevent deadlocks and ensure thread-safe operations.
+The architecture is divided into two primary domains: the **System/Session Domain** (handling connections and I/O) and the **Game World Domain** (handling the simulation state).

 ## Lock Ordering Hierarchy

-To prevent deadlocks, all code must acquire locks in the following order (from highest to lowest):
+To prevent deadlocks, locks must be acquired according to a strict ordering.
+The two domains have their own internal hierarchies, and there is a strict rule for acquiring locks *between* domains.

+**The Cardinal Rule: Never acquire a System/Session lock while holding a Game World lock.**

+This means you must always lock components from the System/Session domain *before* locking any components from the Game World domain.

+### 1. System/Session Domain Hierarchy

+This domain manages system-level operations, network connections, and player sessions.
+Locks must be acquired in this order:

 1.  **Server** - System-level operations and SSH interface
+2.  **Player** - Player connection and session state

+### 2. Game World Domain Hierarchy

+This domain manages the internal state of the game simulation.
+Locks must be acquired in this order:

-2. **Game** - Game-wide state and collections
+1.  **Game** - Game-wide state and collections (e.g., character or room lookups)
-3. **Room** - Room-specific state and contents
+2.  **Room** - Room-specific state and contents
-4. **Character** - Character state and attributes
+3.  **Character** - Character state and attributes
-5. **Player** - Player connection and session state
-6. **Item** - Item properties and state
+4.  **Item** - Item properties and state

 ### Golden Rules

+-   **Lock across domains from System/Session to Game World.** Never the other way around.
-- **Always acquire locks from high to low** in the hierarchy
+-   **Within a domain, always acquire locks from high to low** in the hierarchy.
-- **Never acquire a higher-level lock** while holding a lower-level lock
-- **Use defer** for unlock operations to ensure cleanup
+-   **Use explicit unlocks for high-level or long-running functions** to improve responsiveness by minimizing lock duration.
+-   **Use `defer` for simple, short functions** where lock scope matches function scope for safety and clarity.
-- **Minimize lock hold time** - acquire late, release early
+-   **Minimize lock hold time:** acquire late, release early.
-- **Prefer RLock()** for read-only operations
+-   **Prefer `RLock()`** for read-only operations.
-- **Document complex locking** with inline comments
+-   **Document complex locking** with inline comments.

 ## Mutex Usage by Component